hawkinsw/CPPTimes/pointers.md

   return 0;
 }
 ```
-Here's what the computer's memory may look like (conceptually):
+Here's what the computer's memory may look like (conceptually for a 64-bit computer):

 ![](./graphics/pointers-paused-program-memory2.png)